gogs/gogs/docs/Quick_Start.md

 ### Install like `go get`

-- Execute command `gpm install -p github.com/GPMGoTest/install_test`, flag `-p` means **pure download** (download packages without version control), so you do not need to install version control tool.
-In case you want to, `gpm install github.com/GPMGoTest/install_test` calls `go get` in underlying.
+- Execute command `gpm install github.com/GPMGoTest/install_test`, and you do not need to install version control tool.
+In case you want to, `gpm install -v github.com/GPMGoTest/install_test` calls `go get` in underlying.

 ### Install through bundle

-- It's still not cool enough to download and install packages with import path, let's try execute command `gpm install -p test.b`, see what happens?
+- It's still not cool enough to download and install packages with import path, let's try execute command `gopm install test.b`, see what happens?
 - Where is the `test.b` comes from?
 We actually created a bundle for you in directory `repo/bundles/`, and all bundles should be put there.
 - This is how bundle works, you can open it and see what's inside, it includes import path, type, value and dependencies.
 - The `test.b` means the bundle whose name is `test`, if you want to use bundle, you have to add suffix `.b`.
 You may notice that our file name is `install_test.json`, why is `test`?
 Because we use `bundle_name` inside file, file name doesn't mean anything unless you leave `bundle_name` blank, then the file name becomes bundle name automatically, but be sure that all bundle file name should use JSON and suffix `.json`.